imjasonh/globetrotter/README.md

   - If shooting passes through an enemy's Fortification, you need a 4+ to hit enemy Rovers, Fortifications or Buildings.
 This also applies if the target Rover shares its space with their Fortification.
   - Rovers and Buildings start with 5 hit points.
 Each time they're damaged they lose a hit point.
 When they reach zero hit points, they are destroyed.
   - Fortifications have 1 hit point, and are destroyed when they take any damage.
+  - When shooting at a Rover sharing a space with a Fortification, you must declare whether you're shooting at the Rover or the Fortification.
+When targeting a Rover on a Fortification, missing the Rover does not hit the Fortification.
-- **Build** - if 3 or more spaces adjacent to an pentagonal HQ space are occupied by the same player's Fortifications or Rovers, you can build a structure in that space.
+- **Build** - if 3 or more spaces adjacent to an unoccupied pentagonal HQ space are occupied by the same player's Fortifications or Rovers, you can build a structure in that space.
   - Each player can only have one of each structure, even in multi-planetary games.
   - If a Rover occupied the pentagonal space, it gets one free move out in any direction before building.
 If it cannot move out, it is destroyed.
   - **Space Port** - moving into a Space Port HQ puts the Rover into orbit.
 Remove the Rover from the board.